-A lot of people, including some business owners, think that bookkeeping is a simple matter of learning some accounting software like QuickBooks and plugging in the relevant numbers.
+A lot of people, including some business owners, think that to be a bookkeeper is a simple matter of learning some accounting software like QuickBooks and plugging in the relevant numbers.
 While a good handle on technical processes is important, it’s not sufficient for good bookkeeping.
 Bookkeepers need to cultivate knowledge and skill in a number of different areas if they hope to succeed and add value to the business.

 The Theory of Bookkeeping